markahrens/mytungsten/src/content/blog/2007/hating-life-at-the-moment.md

 ---

-<p>So this is one of those times that technology comes and bites you in the ass.
+So this is one of those times that technology comes and bites you in the ass.
 Even if you try to follow instructions from Microsoft, some of their products just break.
 Luckily it isn’t like this is something that is used day in, day out at my job by the entire organization.
 Oh wait, it is.
-Sigh.</p>
+Sigh.